masher92/GEOG_5790/Assignment2/Readme.md

 The program is designed to ensure the sample:
 * A.) Contains the number of samples desired by the user.
-* B.) Has the same proportional representation of slope and elevation categories as the wider AOI.
+* B.) Has the same proportional representation of slope and elevation categories as the wider area if interest.
 * C.) Ensures that each sample point is within a specified distance range of at least one other point.

 ## Motivation